 SPSS uses more system variables than

 $time.
-Consult the CSR for a complete overview.
+Consult the command syntax reference for a complete overview.